Eastern Leaf-Footed Bugs Identification Guide

 +

-Eastern leaf-footed bugs sometimes enter homes in the fall looking for a warm place to overwinter.
-They are attracted to the sunny sides of buildings and can squeeze through small gaps around windows, doors, and siding.
-Once inside, they typically hide in wall voids and attic spaces until spring.
+Eastern leaf-footed bugs sometimes come inside in the fall looking for warmth.
+They are drawn to the sunny sides of buildings and can squeeze through small gaps around windows, doors, and siding.
+Once inside, they tend to hide in walls and sheltered spaces until spring.

 How can I tell an eastern leaf-footed bug from a stink bug?